AntoineLove/SE-Data-from-Albany-NY---Analysis/README.md

 # Socioeconomic Data from Albany, NY - Analysis

+These files are the results of a project I was assigned.
+An anonymized version of our slides is included.
+My contributions come from the following analysis.

 You'll find an ipynb file for:
 - Decision Tree Classification (poor results, sadly),
 - KNN Classification (some encouraging results), and